Château de Saint-Ferriol: Architecture

 According to the Ministry of Culture website, the Château de Saint-Ferriol is a château-fort (castle).
 The current building was built in the end of the 16th or the beginning of the 17th century, which is towards the end of the period of medieval castle building when gunpowder and firearms had rendered traditional castle building techniques obsolete, and castles were still being built only in remote areas where local wars (The Wars of Religion) still raged.

 The earliest mention of the château de Saint-Ferriol dates from 1155.
 The present castle replaced the older structure perhaps in the second half of the sixteenth century.
-The château is composed of a rectangular three-story building with two wings to the East and West, partially destroyed, and a wall to the North enclosing the inner courtyard.The original principal entrance gate was in the East wing.
-The structure, was built at the high point of the village and dominates the immediate surrounding area.
+The château is composed of a rectangular three-storey building with two wings to the east and west, partially destroyed, and a wall to the north enclosing the inner courtyard.The original principal entrance gate was in the east wing.

+The structure was built at the high point of the village and dominates the immediate surrounding area.
 The castle features six monumental fireplaces and another on the top floor decorated with a coat of arms, a mention of " Noble Anne de Mauleon " and the date 1630.
 On the coat of arms in relief is a lion passant (de Mauleon) impaled with a castle of three towers (de Plaigne).
 The castle is an important witness to the architecture of the period.

 Like other castles in the area it is located at the highest point of a village, next to the church.
 The village would have built up around it.
 The Château de Saint-Ferriol used the latest military techniques of the period, notably bastions placed at the four corners of a rectangular building enclosing an inner court.
 These bastions are furnished with gun ports (cannoniers) to provide covering fire to all external walls.
 These cannoniers were the logical successors to traditional loopholes or arrowslits.
 It was probably modelled in part on the nearby Château des Ducs de Joyeuse and built soon afterwards.